8 Hilarious Times Celebrity Kids Trolled Their Famous Moms

 MORE: 10 Celebrity Moms Who Had Kids When They Were Surprisingly Young

 Ahead, we’re looking at the funniest times celebrity kids have trolled their famous moms.
 From Cindy Crawford and her sexy photo shoot with a male model to Victoria Beckham in her carrot-like outfit, these celebrity moms are just asking to be trolled, and their kids have stepped up to the plate to fulfill that duty.
-And though these celebrity kids have gotten their moms good, we know without a doubt that these mamas can troll them back 10 times better—just they wait.
-In the meantime, let’s see how well these famous kids have trolled their celebrity mamas.
+And though these celebrity kids have gotten their moms good, we know without a doubt that these mamas can troll them back 10 times better—just wait and see.
+In the meantime, check out how these famous kids have trolled their celebrity mamas.

 When Victoria Beckham’s Son Compared Her Outfit to a Carrot